 Indeed, today image-guided interventions have become the treatment of choice for a broad range of diagnoses, thanks to their minimally-invasive nature.
 But even with the success achieved with widespread dissemination of these technologies and techniques, there remains significant opportunity to improve technology and techniques, to access and treat more patients, and to do so more safely and with even greater clinical success.

-Improving Soft Tissue Visualization
+Improving Soft Tissue Visualization in the Cath Lab

 Today’s cath lab or hybrid suite faces some challenges that innovators are hard at work to address.
 The ability to visualize soft tissue and to appreciate complex three-dimensional structures with a fundamentally two-dimensional X-ray-based imaging modality still leaves something to be desired.
 The exposure to ionizing radiation is now known to represent an occupational hazard to interventionalists, carrying radiation-related risks including an elevated cancer rate.
 And there yet remain many types of surgical procedures that have no commonly available minimally-invasive counterpart, although conceptually an interventional approach is possible.